 Recently I had a customer tell me that she has been using the same bag of pet food for her cat for months.
-When I asked why she told me it’s because there wasn’t any bugs or rodents getting into it and besides if she keeps it in a sealed container, there’s really no problem with it.
+When I asked why, she told me it was because there weren’t any bugs or rodents getting into it, so there’s no problem with it.
 Well, let me tell you, this is not only a huge pet food storage mistake but could also pose some potential dangers to both her and her cat.

-Pet food safety starts with the storage of their food and there are 4 main factors that contribute to this: 1) bugs and rodents, 2) air, 3) moisture, and 4) light.
-We will discuss each of these pet food storage tips below.
+Pet food safety starts with the storage of their food, and there are three main factors that contribute to this: 1) bugs and rodents, 2) air, and 3) moisture.
+We will discuss these pet food storage issues below.

 Bugs and rodents

-Mice pose another major threat with open bags of dry pet food, they will eat it!
+Mice pose another major threat with open bags of dry pet food as they will eat it!
 This isn’t typically a problem when pets are eating their food because you are providing them with proper nutrition.
-However, when a mouse ingests pet food that has been tainted by its own urine or feces or that of a bug then you have a much bigger problem on your hands.
-Not only could your pet become sick from ingesting the “contaminated” dry food but it is very likely that there will be parasite eggs in the rodent’s feces as well.
+However, when a mouse ingests pet food that has been tainted by its urine or feces or that of a bug, then you have a much bigger problem on your hands.
+Not only could your pet become sick from ingesting the “contaminated” dry food, but there will likely be parasite eggs in the rodent’s feces as well.

-If you find bugs in your pet food then it’s time to throw that food away and vacuum the area thoroughly, focusing on where you store your pet’s food and also any other items that may attract pests such as bird seed or dog treats.
+If you find bugs in your pet food, then it’s time to throw that food away and vacuum the area thoroughly, focusing on where you store your pet’s food and any other items that may attract pests such as birdseed or dog treats.

 Another big problem with open bags of dry pet food is they can become stale.
 In general, most pet foods have a shelf life of 1 to 3 years.
-That’s not very long when you consider there are many people that hold on to their pets food for much longer than that without going bad.
-Unfortunately it is nearly impossible for pet owners to determine if a bag of dry pet food has gone bad just by looking at it, smelling it or even tasting a little bit.
+That’s not very long when you consider many people hold on to their pet food for much longer than that without going bad.
+Unfortunately, it is nearly impossible for pet owners to determine if a bag of dry pet food has gone bad just by looking at it, smelling it, or even tasting a little bit.